-Breast cancer in African American women is typically more aggressive than breast cancer in white women.
-Compared to white women, breast cancer in African American women tends to be:
+Breast cancer in Black women is typically more aggressive than breast cancer in white women.
+Compared to white women, breast cancer in Black women tends to be:

 - diagnosed at a younger age